tinyzqh/circuit-sat/README.md

 ### Training configuration
 * ~~Haven't considered the multiple-round information propagations.
 Such implementation is not used in DVAE.
 I should turn to NeuronSAT for reference then.~~
 * ~~The network is not optimized for the objective.
 I should check the NN functionality as soon as possible.~~
+* The learning rate and the hyperparameter setting of optimizer are critical.